-We proactively instil a strong safety culture in our Hotel to ensure the well-being and safety of our guests, employees and visitors.
-Our security team under the Safety & Security ("SS") Department, works around the clock to ensure the highest standard of safety and security measures are implemented on hotel premises.
-These include daily routine as well as unscheduled security patrols in which anything that appears suspicious is reported to the SS Manager who then decides if the matter requires immediate escalation to the Manager on duty ("Duty Manager").
-Non-urgent matters are always reported to the Management team at the daily morning briefings.
+As the well-being and safety of our guests are our top priorities, we constantly promote a strong safety culture in our Hotel.
+Our security team, which is under the Safety & Security ("SS") Department, works round the clock to ensure the highest standard of safety and security for our guests, our employees and visitors.
+Daily routine and unscheduled security patrols are carried out, anything out of the ordinary is reported to the SS Manager who will decide whether any action is needed or requires immediate escalation to the Manager on duty ("Duty Manager").
+Non-urgent matters are reported to the Management team at the daily morning briefings.

 The Duty Manager conducts daily inspections to ensure the facilities around the Hotel are functioning properly, as well as spot checks on guest rooms randomly to determine everything is in working order.
-Any issues regarding the Hotel's facilities are attended to by the Engineering Department.